josegomez832/Gruntfile/README.md

 Download repository `https://github.com/josegomez832/Gruntfile.git`

 You'll need to make a few changes to the `package.json` file like updating the name.
 You'll also need to edit the Gruntfile.js and update the path to your css/scss files.
-You can install new plugins which ever best fits your project.
-You can find more at <a href="http://gruntjs.com/plugins/contrib">http://gruntjs.com/plugins/contrib</a>.
+You can install new plugins which ever best fits your project. **Note that you do not need to create your stylesheets.
+You can create your SCSS file and when you `grunt` in your project directory it should create your regular css file and a minified version of your css.** You can find more at <a href="http://gruntjs.com/plugins/contrib">http://gruntjs.com/plugins/contrib</a>.
 But so far this should do the trick for our development purposes.

 ## Getting up and running with Grunt